-We know that estate agents deploy tactics such as sole agency contracts to lock sellers in and hide fees.
+We know that estate agents deploy back-handed tactics and hiden fees.
 The market’s very structure does not encourage honesty and straightforwardness.
 Nor does it help raise the standard of services which are hugely variable in quality and generally massively overpriced.

 Yet, the enforcement picture is woeful.
 Information released under the Freedom of Information Act found that just twelve prohibition or warning orders for breaches of the Estate Agents Act were issued last year, and just nine the year before.
 In fact, since April 2005, just one hundred orders have been issued by the Office of Fair Trading and its agencies.
 This is a dismal reflection of previous authorities’ appetite to hold estate agents to account.

 Local authorities have good track records enforcing real change in specific sectors such as trading standards and money laundering.
 I hope that now might be the time to grasp the nettle in this sector and encourage openess.

 My aim is simply to propose a few simple changes to help bring transparency into an industry which has resisted it for so long.

 The key problems:

 - There is huge variation over fees charged by estate agents.
 Few estate agents disclose their fees and terms and conditions, sometimes the seller is hit with ‘hidden’ additional costs such as fees for ‘for sale’ boards or photos, or withdrawal fees if the seller changes his/her mind.

 - A seller’s legal position is often unclear as there is no standard contract and estate agents rely on the fact that the public are poorly informed about what they should expect.
 This can leave a seller open to paying extra charges further down the line.

 - In addition, in order to subsidise the offices, cars, and entertainment costs often associated with the high street model, estate agents are encouraged to bend the rules to gain their extra commission.